Want to embrace diversity? Suspend your judgement

 There’s always something to learn from the other side.

 Instead of thinking in terms of ‘good’ or ‘bad’, try getting curious instead.
 Why did my team member do that?
-What can it teach me about that person’s culture?
+What can it teach me about that person’s culture, background and experiences?
 What can I learn about my own culture and values from my reaction to it?

 So next time you’re faced with something that feels new or different, keep your eyes on the prize.
 Remember your purpose is to successfully do business.
 Reflect on the situation before you act, suspend judgement, and choose to get curious.

-The clues to help you navigate the cultural minefield are there – but you’ll miss them if you’re too busy seeing your way as the ‘right’ way.
+The clues to help you embrace diversity and build an inclusive culture are there – but you’ll miss them if you’re too busy seeing your way as the ‘right’ way.